jewel/clearskies/protocol/gzip.md

 the compressed data.

-Note: While this message delimitation and encoding method not the most efficient, it is quite simple, and the gains from compression will be from the larger JSON and binary messages will more than make up for the loss of efficiency in small messages.
+Note: While this message delimitation and encoding method not the most efficient, it is quite simple, and the gains from compression of the larger JSON and binary messages will more than make up for the loss of efficiency in small messages.